Joshua Frankel

 A Marvelous Order Photo by Robert Bloom

-Joshua Frankel is an artist and director who makes films, opera, animation, paintings, public art and multi-disciplinary experiences.
+Joshua Frankel is an artist and director who makes paintings, sculpture, opera, films, animation, public art and multi-disciplinary experiences.
 He grew up in Hell's Kitchen, New York City in a building filled with musicians, actors and dancers, and spent most of his youth trying not to let anyone take his lunch money.

 His work has been called: